heatherdice/Elysian_Fields_Horse_Rentals/README.md

 To set up the environment for this repo execute the following commands in sequence.
 1. npm init -y
 2. npm i express
+3. npm i sqlite3
+4. npm i fs
-3. cd client
+5. cd client
-4. npm i -S react-scripts
+6. npm i -S react-scripts

 Once set up is complete to run the server and client in tandem, call `npm start` in the repo root folder followed by the same command within the `client` directory